Student-centric advice and objective recommendations

 - Which departments at my college are my favorites?

 These are all important questions to consider.
-If you are taking out substantial loans to go to college, you may want to consider a higher-earning major such as computer science or finance.
-If you are in college to explore subjects you’re curious about, you might be more inclined towards humanities or fine arts.
+If you are taking out substantial loans to go to college, you may want to consider a major with high job placement and/or higher-earning potential such as computer science or finance.
+If you’re more inclined toward humanities or the fine arts, it’s important to develop a plan of what career you may be working toward since these majors don’t have as clear of a career pathway.
 And sometimes, just having a great connection with a few professors in your department is enough to make the decision for a student.

 Also see: Top majors and careers for introverts